xn0px90/awesome-qubes-os/README.md

 ### Wireguard

 - [Mullvad VPN (Fedora38 + WG)](https://mullvad.net/en/help/wireguard-on-qubes-os/) - Privacy-first VPN provider's guide for Qubes OS.
 This guide bears an optimal method for setting up a WG ProxyVM (i.e `sys-vpn`); you may substitute out Mullvad's WG configuration files in place of your own.
+- [Wireguard setup](https://forum.qubes-os.org/t/wireguard-vpn-setup/19141) - This guide assumes you are using a VPN service that has wireguard support.

 ### OpenVPN